Public transport: Rail

-Intercity and high-speed rail
+Inter-city and high-speed rail

-Intercity rail is long-haul passenger services that connect multiple urban areas.
+Inter-city rail is long-haul passenger services that connect multiple urban areas.
 They have few stops, and aim at high average speeds, typically only making one of a few stops per city.
-These services may also be international.
+These services may also be international, including overnight trains with sleeping cars or couchettes.

 High-speed rail is passenger trains operating significantly faster than conventional rail—typically defined as at least 200 km/h.
-The most predominant systems have been built in Europe and East Asia, and compared with air travel, offer long-distance rail journeys as quick as air services, have lower prices to compete more effectively and use electricity instead of combustion.
+The most predominant systems have been built in Europe and East Asia (China, Japan), and compared with air travel, offer long-distance rail journeys as quick as air services, have lower prices to compete more effectively and use electricity instead of combustion.
+Trains that are faster than conventional trains but slower than high-speed trains are sometimes referred to as higher-speed trains.

 Urban rail transit

-Urban rail transit is an all-encompassing term for various types of local rail systems, such as these examples trams, light rail, rapid transit, people movers, commuter rail, monorail, suspension railways and funiculars.
+Urban rail transit is an all-encompassing term for various types of local rail systems, such as for example trams, light rail, rapid transit, people movers, commuter rail, monorail, suspension railways and funiculars.

-Commuter rail
+Commuter and regional rail

-Commuter rail is part of an urban area's public transport; it provides faster services to outer suburbs and neighboring towns and villages.
+Commuter rail is part of an urban area's public transport.
+It provides faster services to outer suburbs and neighboring satellite cities.
 Trains stop at stations that are located to serve a smaller suburban or town center.
-The stations are often combined with shuttle bus or park and ride systems.
+The stations are often combined with shuttle bus or park and ride systems, and may also be equipped with bicycle parkings or stations.
 Frequency may be up to several times per hour, and commuter rail systems may either be part of the national railway or operated by local transit agencies.

 Common forms of commuter rail employ either diesel electric locomotives, or electric multiple unit trains.
+They typically use single-level railroad cars, which allow for faster boarding/deboarding times, though some systems also use bilevel rail cars.
 Some commuter train lines share a railway with freight trains.

+Regional rail links towns and villages with each other.
+They typically run on an hourly or half-hourly basis and call at every station.
+At larger train stations, connections to long-distance trains are commonly offered.
+Some S-Bahn systems in German-speaking countries are comparable to regional trains.
+Some regional trains operate in mountainous areas.